 "Very professional and listened to all my requirements!
 Thanks again lads for going above and beyond, couldn't be happier!"

 What our clients and drillers say about us.

 In short - yes, if you have a water licence for more than 10,000 kL/a, and want to keep your full allocation (if you're not fully utilising your allocation, licence trading allows you to sell part or your full licence - more info on Licence Trading).

 In some cases smaller allocations will also require a meter.
 Department of Water and Environmental Regulation has / will notify licensees where applicable.

-Both parties have to fill out and submit Form 4T from the Department of Water and Environmental Regulation.
+Both parties have to fill our a licence transfer form and submit it yothe Department of Water and Environmental Regulation.
 The trade will then go through due diligence with DWER, which usually takes multiple months before approved.

 The process will look at the following:

 Alternatively, you can talk to us.
 You can let us find you a buyer/seller for your trade, handle all the paperwork according to the current regulations and guidelines, and interface on your behalf with DWER.
 We will take care of the whole process.